zikula/core/UPGRADE-1.4.md

 #### If upgrading from Core-1.4.x:

-  - Copy your existing `config/personal_config.php` and `app/config/custom_parameters.yml` to their same respective locations in your new installation.
-There is no need to update any values within these files.
+  - Copy your existing `config/personal_config.php` and `app/config/custom_parameters.yml` to their same respective locations in your new installation. **There is no need to update any values within these files.**

 #### Continue:

-  - Make `app/cache` and `app/logs` directories writable. (**Zikula WILL NOT install without this critical step**)
   - Copy your backup `/userdata` and your **theme** to your new installation.
 The folders of your theme should be in the exact same place as your backup.
   - **Upgrade: (do one or the other)**